 Mountain biking is one of the most exhilarating sports you can take up, but it can also be very dangerous – especially if you don’t take the right safety precautions.
 I recently went to Bike Hint, to get a new helmet.
 They have some other great gear and locks.

-Everybody has to start somewhere, and here are our top tips for novice mountain bikers, designed to keep you safe as you learn new skills and develop as a rider.
+Everybody has to start somewhere, and here are our top distracted driving tips from Babcock Partners, LLC for novice mountain bikers, designed to keep you safe as you learn new skills and develop as a rider.

 1. Always wear a helmet!